In the Footsteps of a 7th Century Saint

 A fabulous part of my job at Mickledore is walking the routes to get to know them, visit our accommodations, and share my experience with you.
-This time I’ve chosen St Cuthberts Way, a 62 mile walk from Melrose in the Scottish Borders to the Holy Island of Lindisfarne, which celebrates St Cuthberts life.
+Last summer I chose St Cuthberts Way, a 62 mile walk from Melrose in the Scottish Borders to the Holy Island of Lindisfarne, which celebrates St Cuthberts life.

 Day 1: Melrose to Harestanes

 Today’s walk started at Melrose Abbey and quickly climbed out of town and on to the Eildon Hills.

 The official route is between two of the hills but we decided to take a short side excursion to the top of Eildon Mid Hill to see the view from the top before rejoining the path.

 After the open hills, much of the walking in the first half of the day is on woodland path.
 The route meets the River Tweed at Dryburgh, coming away from the river bank just to pass through St Boswells, then rejoins the river again.
 We had lovely views of fishermen, herons, swifts and swallows hunting insects over the water, a red kite, goldfinches, bullfinches, yellowhammers and lots of ducks with fluffy ducklings in tow.
 The river banks were covered in wildflowers, it was really pretty.